-We are excited to partner with you to pilot our first ever in-class Game-a-thon Challenge Course.
-This Game Designer Teacher Guide provides you with an overview of the course structure and schedule, brief descriptions of each task and mini-challenge, facilitation process and content, helpful resources and more.
+We are excited to partner with you to integrate this Challenge Course.
+This Game Designer Teacher Guide provides you with an overview of the course structure and schedule, brief descriptions of each task and minichallenge, facilitation process and content, helpful resources and more.
 As you implement this course in your classroom, utilize the Teacher Guide to help you facilitate the design process for your students and to ensure successful completion of the course.